-The Board adopted the Omnibus Plan as of July 6, 2022, which was approved by the disinterested shareholders at the Corporation's annual and special meeting of its shareholders of September 13, 2022.
+The Board adopted the Omnibus Plan as of July 6, 2022, which was approved most recently by the disinterested shareholders at the Corporation's annual and special meeting of its shareholders of June 17, 2024.
 The Omnibus Plan replaced the Corporation's stock option plan adopted on November 29, 2016.
 The Board determined that it is desirable to have a wide range of incentive awards, including Options, RSUs, PSUs and DSUs, (individually, an "Award" and collectively, the "Awards") to attract, retain and motivate employees, directors, executive officers and consultants of the Corporation.
-The Omnibus Plan was further amended by the Board on June 5, 2023, in order to refine and further outline the vesting and expiry provisions relating to such Awards, which was approved by the Corporation's disinterested shareholders at the annual and special Meeting of its shareholders held on July 13, 2023.
+The Omnibus Plan was further amended by the Board on June 5, 2023, in order to refine and further outline the vesting and expiry provisions relating to such Awards, which was approved most recently by the Corporation's disinterested shareholders at the annual and special Meeting of its shareholders held on June 17, 2024.